Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 If beer or any other kind of alcohol will be making an appearance during the event, be sure to keep it out of your dog’s reach.
 If a dog consumes alcohol, it can result in signs like depression, lethargy, lack of coordination, weakness, vomiting, and, in some cases, dogs can collapse.

 Moreover, blood sugar, blood pressure, and body temperature levels can lower, and the breathing rate may slow down.
-Body type and weight play a factor in how drunk a dog gets, just like in humans.
+Body type and weight play a factor in how much alcohol is needed to affect a dog, just like in humans.
 For example, a little bit of alcohol may be more dangerous for a very small dog (like a toy breed) than it would be for a larger dog.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!